Abonia1/ML-CNN-NLP-SentimentAnalyse/README.md

 Theano 0.8.2/Tensorflow 1.0.0
 Keras 1.2.2

+NOTE:I advise better to go with Anaconda bnavigator which will provide you 1000+ datascience packages.

+IDE:
+Atom(best for me)
+Jupyter

 Dataset & Preprocessing:
-Currently the only supported dataset is the one provided by the Bag of Words Meets Bags of Popcorn challenge, instructions how to obtain and preprocess it can be found here
+Currently the only supported dataset is the one provided by the Bag of Words Meets Bags .
-The Kaggle dataset contains 25,000 labeled examples of movie reviews.
-Positive movie reviews are labeled with 1, while negative movie reviews are labeled with 0.
-The dataset is split into 20,000 training and 5,000 validation examples

 Training the network:
 The model can be trained across multiple GPUs to speed up the computations.
 In order to start the training: